cuinjune/Ofelia/README.md

 ## Description

-**ofxOfelia** is Ofelia packaged as an openFrameworks addon which enables you to create a standalone application for macOS, Windows, Linux, Raspbian, iOS and Android that can run Pd patches made with ofelia and Pd vanilla objects.
+**ofxOfelia** is Ofelia packaged as an openFrameworks addon which enables you to create a standalone application for macOS, Windows, Linux, Raspbian, iOS and Android that can run Pd patches made with Ofelia and Pd vanilla objects.

 You can share the application with a wide range of audiences including non-Pd users and mobile device users.